Oracle Rises Against Speculations

 Muhammad is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

-Oracle Corporation’s (NASDAQ: ORCL) continues to follow an upward trend despite speculations suggesting otherwise.
+Oracle Corporation’s (NYSE: ORCL) continues to follow an upward trend despite speculations suggesting otherwise.
 Oracle is one of the major players in the IT industry, and it sells enterprise IT solutions, including databases, middleware, applications, and hardware.
 The most profitable segment of the company is software license and product support, and this segment accounts for about 67% of total revenue for the firm.

 Oracle has an active growth strategy, and under this strategy the company has made several acquisitions.
 Since fiscal year 2005, Oracle has investment around $38 billion on acquisitions.
 These acquisitions help the company in widening its scope of operations and strengthening its market position in the global market.
 Currently, the stock of the company is being traded within the range of $32.02 and $32.50.
 This price is close to the company's 52 week high of $33.29.